publiqnet/publiq.pp/README.md

 everything's is in an active development stage.

 ### more details?
-refer to mesh.pp and belt.pp readme files
+refer to the [wiki](https://github.com/publiqnet/publiq.pp/wiki "wiki") page. don't forget to check out mesh.pp and belt.pp readme files